This story has been updated. It was originally published on January 28, 2021.

 Apple’s computers now use iCloud as much as its phones, so a lot of your Mac applications are probably backing themselves up automatically already.
 If you open the Apple menu, then choose System Preferences, Apple ID, and iCloud, you can see a list of these apps.
 You can also use Apple’s own Time Machine utility for backups, too—it doesn’t really matter which backup method you have in place, as long as there is one.

 If you’re dealing with a MacBook, get it charging before starting the reset, so a dead battery doesn’t interrupt it.
 You should also read the official Apple support document to give you an idea of what’s going to happen.
 You’ll then need to turn your Mac off and on again.
-On Apple silicon devices, keep the power button held down until you see the Options link, then tap it and choose Continue.
-On Intel Macs, press and hold Cmd+R right after turning your Mac back on, until you see the Apple logo.
+On Apple silicon devices (mostly machines manufactured since 2020), keep the power button held down until you see the Options link, then tap it and choose Continue.
+On Intel-based Macs, press and hold Cmd+R right after turning your Mac back on, until you see the Apple logo.